goldstar0415/word-kombat/README.md

 > To run this app you need [Node.js 6+](https://nodejs.org/en/) and [npm 3+](https://www.npmjs.com/) and [PostgreSQL](https://www.postgresql.org/download/) database

-## On Unix-based OS

-1. Clone repository `git clone https://gitlab.com/Saka7/Word-Kombat.git`
-2. Navigate to the project parent folder `cd Word-Kombat`
-3. Create environment variables: `CLOUDINARY_API_KEY` and `CLOUDINARY_API_SECRET` with your cloudinary api-key and api-secret
+1. Create environment variables: `CLOUDINARY_API_KEY` and `CLOUDINARY_API_SECRET` with your cloudinary api-key and api-secret
-4. To build project run `./build_and_run` script
+2. To build and start the project run `docker-compose -f build/docker-compose.yml up --build -d` script
-5. You can run project using `npm start --prefix back` or using executable `build/word-kombat-lin`

-## On Windows OS

-1. Install front-end dependencies `npm install --prefix front`
-2. Install back-end dependencies `npm install --prefix back`
-3. Create environment variables: `CLOUDINARY_API_KEY` and `CLOUDINARY_API_SECRET` with your cloudinary api-key and api-secret
-4. Build front-end `npm run build:prod-sw --prefix front`
-5. Build documentation `npm run doc --prefix back`
-6. Build back-end `npm run build:prod-win --prefix back`
-7. And, finally, start it `npm start --prefix back` or `/builds/word-kombat-win.exe`

-> By default app will be running on port 8080

 # Main features
 - words learning is based on an **association with images**